-Suncor owns and operates several other oil sands leases that may support future in situ production, including Lewis, Meadow Creek, Gregoire, OSLO, Chard and Kirby.
-Suncor holds a 100% working interest in Lewis and Gregoire, a 75% working interest in Meadow Creek, a 77.78% working interest in OSLO, interests varying from 25% to 50% in Chard, and a 10% nonoperated interest in Kirby.
+Suncor holds a large portfolio of In Situ lands in proximity to Fort McMurray.
+Two properties, Lewis and Meadow Creek, have received regulatory approval for future production.
+Suncor holds a 100% working interest in Lewis and Gregoire, a 75% working interest in Meadow Creek, a 77.78% working interest in OSLO, interests varying from 25% to 50% in Chard, and a 10% non-operated interest in Kirby.
+The portfolio is well positioned to leverage Suncor's existing asset base and is currently being evaluated as part of Suncor's integrated Bitumen Supply Strategy.